Anomalous diffusion due to hindering by mobile obstacles undergoing Brownian motion or Orstein-Ulhenbeck processes: Acknowledgments

 \section{Acknowledgments}

-The authors thank Fernando Peruani (MPI, Dresden, Germany) and Kazumasa Takeuchi (Univ.
-Tokyo, Japan and CEA, Saclay, France) for critical reading and useful suggestions about this article.
-We moreover acknowledge the support of the computing centre of CNRS IN2P3 in Lyon (http://cc.in2p3.fr), where the simulations were performed.
+The authors acknowledge the support of the computing centre of CNRS IN2P3 in Lyon (http://cc.in2p3.fr), where the simulations were performed.
 This research was funded by the French National Institute for Research in Computer Science and Control (INRIA, grant ``Action d'Envergure ColAge'') and the French National Agency for Research (ANR, grant ``PAGDEG ANR-09-PIRI-0030'').